Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 Originally docile and obedient, centuries of neglect or exposure to wild magic have made many moles territorial or erratic.
 Some operate in near-mechanical cycles, endlessly carving spirals or labyrinths with no discernible purpose.
 Others form loose colonies, communicating through seismic pulses and pheromonal trails.

-They are not inherently aggressive—but they **will defend a chosen excavation zone with lethal force**, seeing intruders as threats to structural integrity or dig-site “objectives.”
+They are not inherently aggressive - but they **will defend a chosen excavation zone with lethal force**, seeing intruders as threats to structural integrity or dig-site “objectives.”

 Despite their intimidating size, these moles are intelligent.
 They can navigate complex tunnel systems with perfect memory and react to cave-ins or threats with engineered precision.